Mercedes to be investigated after Ferrari & Red Bull tyre test protest

 The Monaco GP stewards are to prepare a report for the FIA.

-said the governing body "may bring the matter before the International Tribunal".
+A statement said the governing body "may bring the matter before the International Tribunal".

 It added that under the terms of its contract with the tyre manufacturer it had allowed Pirelli to carry out some tyre development testing with a team, using a current car, "provided every team is offered the opportunity to do so".